Valencia through its churches

 Church of San Juan del Hospital

-Also very close (Trinquete de Caballeros, 5) is the Church of San Juan del Hospital, the oldest in the city, since it was erected on the direct order of James I after he conquered Balansiya.
-It is a fine example of the transition between the Romanesque and Gothic styles, and retains influences from Mudejar art.
-Its small adjoining cemetery preserves a section of the central wall of the ancient Roman circus.
+Also nearby (Trinquete de Caballeros, 5) is the Church of San Juan del Hospital, the oldest in the city, built by direct order of Jaume I after the conquest of Balansiya.
+It is a clear example of the transition between Romanesque and Gothic styles and preserves Mudéjar influences.
+Its small adjoining cemetery preserves a section of the spina (central wall) of the ancient Roman circus.

 San Nicolás

-The next church on this tour, San Nicolás (Caballeros, 35), is a real must due to the pictorial jewel it contains.
-Upon entering this Gothic church, the eyes are unfailingly drawn to the cross vault, where the frescoes designed by Palomino and painted by his Valencian disciple, Dionís Vidal, capture the attention.
-It's 1,900 square meters of allegories that have earned it the nickname of "Valencia's Sistine Chapel".
+The next parish on this route, San Nicolás (Caballeros, 35), is an absolute must-see for its pictorial treasures.
+Upon entering this Gothic-based church, your gaze is immediately drawn to the ribbed vault, adorned with frescoes designed by Palomino and executed by his Valencian disciple, Dionís Vidal.
+Covering 1,900 square meters, these allegories have earned it the nickname “the Valencian Sistine Chapel.”

 Santa Catalina

-In a corner of the Plaza de la Reina, and completely taking up the Plaza de Lope de Vega, rises the Gothic church of Santa Catalina.
-Its fine Baroque bell tower, built by Juan Bautista Viñes in the 17th century, is truly magnificent.
+On a corner of Plaza de la Reina, occupying Lope de Vega Street entirely, stands the Gothic Church of Santa Catalina.
+Its delicate Baroque bell tower, created by Juan Bautista Viñes in the 17th century, is particularly noteworthy.

-On Carrer de la Nau, and in the fine company of the historical headquarters of the University of Valencia, is the Church of the Patriarch, part of the Royal College Seminary of Corpus Christi.
-Its structure exhibits Renaissance, Baroque and Neoclassical styles.
-Be sure to visit its museum, with remarkable works by Valencian classical painters, and the disturbing alligator that presides over its entrance and is the source of a curious legend.
-The cloister, too, is remarkable.
+On Calle de la Nau, and in good company with the historic seat of the University of Valencia, stands the Church of El Patriarca, part of the Royal College Seminary of Corpus Christi.
+Its structure displays Renaissance, Baroque, and Neoclassical styles.
+Don’t miss the museum, featuring notable works by classical Valencian painters, nor the intriguing crocodile at its entrance, which is the origin of a curious legend.
+The cloister is also remarkable.

 Convent of Santo Domingo

-Outside the walls of the ancient fortified city there are two convents with a rich heritage.
-One is the Convent of Santo Domingo (Plaza de Tetuán), former headquarters of the Captaincy General, and boasting Valencia's most beautiful ensemble in the Flemish or Mediterranean Gothic style.
-Its ribs and helical transverse arches are astonishing.
+Outside the old fortified city, there are today two convents of great heritage value.
+One is Santo Domingo (Plaza de Tetuán), former headquarters of the General Captaincy, and home to the most beautiful examples of Valencian Flamboyant or Mediterranean Gothic.
+Its ribs and helicoidal arches are awe-inspiring.

-The other is the Royal Monastery of the Holy Trinity, adjacent to the Museum of Fine Arts, and an outstanding work of the 15th century, when the city was in full bloom.
-From the most classical Gothic style it transitions into full Renaissance.
-It was built on the site of a Trinitarian convent complex containing a hospital.
+The other is the Royal Monastery of the Most Holy Trinity, next to the Museum of Fine Arts, an outstanding 15th-century work from the city’s peak period.
+It transitions from the most classic Gothic to full Renaissance style.
+It was built on the site of a Trinitarian convent complex that included a hospital.

 Plan a tour to explore the rich heritage of these Valencian churches.